kaihaith/CS138_FinalProject/README.md

 Running Experiments:
 Reccomended to Create a new environment due to dependencies: conda create --name CS138envHaith python=3.8

-Clone Repository
+Clone Repository:
 git clone https://github.com/kaihaith/CS138_FinalProject.git\

-Install Dependencies and Run experiments by running run_agents.ipynb
+Install Dependencies and Run experiments by running: run_agents.ipynb

 Videos for each model are created and saved locally, each model is saved locally

 Project Notes:
 ~60 hrs work
 running code in entirety takes ~ 4 hours

+Special Thanks to the creators of FarmGym